Cyame/fubuki-tap/README.md

 Self-redeployed version of Fubuki-tap, since original repository is achieved and deprecated because of the criticized decision on CN by Cover.
 However, this delicate and elaborate work shouldn't be treated like it was.
 I reopen the deployment on my own site based on MIT License, please applause to LonelyIon and his team.
 I repute great appreciation and respect to their great works throughout the year, and feel astonished and ashamed for the determination and announcement of Cover and Hololive as a previous member of China sub-team of Hololive-JP (Since there's no official sub-team operating now).

-You could share this project if you like, enjoy it as it firstly aimed to be, but remember it's a perfect fan work from Chinese team.
+You could share this project if you like, enjoy it as it firstly aimed to be, but remember it's a perfect fan work from a Chinese team.
 We will stay strong and inviolable, forever.

 **(Note: This project and site is not guaranteed to operate everlastingly.
 Please shoot me message if you have any issues.)**